TraversalBench: Challenging Paths to Follow for Vision Language Models: Benchmark Design and Dataset Construction

 \subsection{Generation Overview}

 We generate polyline backbones to target discrete cells in a joint tortuosity/self-intersection grid, then render each accepted backbone with glyphs placed at vertices.
 Acceptance is render-aware: candidates must satisfy geometric constraints on segment length, nonlocal clearance, and vertex-to-segment separation, ensuring that benchmark difficulty is driven primarily by controlled path structure rather than accidental rendering artifacts.
+See Appendix \ref{sec:si_constraints} for further details.